lfost42/blog/README.md

 - Extend slug service to Series
 - Show/Hide comments
 - Hover series to display carousel of articles within that series
+- Add a method to reply to comments.

 ## USER INTERFACE
 Dashboard shows series and recent articles.
 Side-menu to older articles.
 Search function.
 Login for writing articles or comments.